Why should I be screened, I'm healthy?

 In about 50 percent of cases, the first symptom of heart disease is a heart attack or sudden death.
 Relying solely on risk factors misses many individuals who are at risk.
 In fact, a study found that 77 percent of individuals who suffered a heart attack had normal LDL cholesterol levels.
-Thirty-two percent of women with apparently low risk factors have calcium in their coronary arteries, increasing their risk of heart disease.
+32 percent of women with apparently low risk factors have calcium in their coronary arteries, increasing their risk of heart disease.
 There is therapy available to slow or even halt progression of coronary artery disease, if detected early.
-In a large study, 77 percent of individuals.

-Yes, you can self refer.
+Yes, you can self-refer.
 No physician prescription is required.
-Please call (310) 423-8000 and press 15 to schedule an appointment.
-We ask that you provide the name of a physician who will discuss the results with you and who will provide any necessary treatment recommendations.
+Call 310-423-8000 to schedule an appointment.
+You will have to provide the name of a physician who will discuss the results with you and who will provide any necessary treatment recommendations.

 Carotid artery intima-media thickness (CIMT) studies are performed on the 5th floor of the South Tower.
 Please check in at the 5th Floor, South Tower Lobby, 30 minutes before your scheduled appointment time.

-CIMT and Coronary Calcium Scans are offered Monday to Friday from 9 am to 4 pm.
+CIMT and Coronary Calcium Scans are offered Monday-Friday from 9 a.m.-4 p.m.

 The coronary calcium scan takes about 10 minutes and the CIMT study takes about 20 minutes.

 Are there any injections before or during a coronary calcium scan or a CIMT?

 Neither study involves any injections.

 Will someone go over the results with me after the study?